 Hand & Wrist Injury

 You may take your hands for granted, but the truth is you are dependent on them to live your everyday life comfortably.
 The hand is a very complex body part.
 If you suffer from hand or wrist issues, you need to know you are getting the best possible orthopedic treatments.
-The orthopedic surgeons and doctors at KSF Orthopaedic Center are committed to your ongoing hand health, so give us a call at (281) 440-6960 to discuss your hand and wrist issues.
-We are proud to serve the Houston, TX area including, Cypress, TX; The Woodlands, TX and nearby areas.
+The orthopedic surgeons and doctors at KSF Orthopedic Center are committed to your ongoing hand health, so give us a call at (281) 440-6960 to discuss your hand and wrist issues.
+Our orthopedic surgeons are proud to serve the Houston, TX area including, Cypress, TX; The Woodlands, TX and nearby areas.

 Hand and Wrist Issues Our Orthopedic Surgeons Treat

 Here at KSF Orthopaedic Center, our orthopedic doctors are experienced and can treat a wide variety of hand and wrist problems.
 Together with 45 years of experience, our practice is one you can rely on, time and time again.

 Carpal tunnel syndrome is one of the more common hand and wrist injuries.
 If you suffer from this condition, then you may experience numbness, tingling, and pain.
 Our orthopedic doctors will inspect your hand and wrist to diagnose this problem and order an x-ray and an EMG (electromyography) or an NCS (nerve conduction study).
 In addition, non-invasive treatment for this condition includes wrist splints, non-steroidal anti-inflammatory medications, and cortisone injections.

 As an illustration, suppose you have an accident involving your wrist and experience pain, swelling, or deformity of the injured wrist.
 In that case, you may be suffering from a wrist fracture.
 If you experience any of these symptoms, the hand and wrist orthopedic surgeons here at KSF Orthopaedic Center can help.